noisyboiler/wampy/README.rst

     $ crossbar start --config ./wampy/testing/configs/crossbar.config.json

-By default a **wampy** ``WebClient`` connects to localhost on port 8080, but this is of course configurable, and is done so on client initialisation.
+By default a **wampy** ``Client`` connects to localhost on port 8080, but this is of course configurable, and is done so on client initialisation.

 Now open your preferred text editor and we'll write a few lies of Python constructing a simple WAMP service that takes a decimal number and returns the binary representation of it - fantastic stuff!